brodjj/brodjj.github.io/_posts/2026-03-02-what-im-teaching-my-kids.md

 ### What you can do now

 The next time you're fixing something around the house, bring the kid.
 Let them hand you tools, watch what you're doing, and ask annoying questions while you're trying to concentrate.
-Teach them the classics: "measure twice, cut once," "righty tighty, lefty loosey" (life advice that extends well beyond carpentry), and always wear eye and ear protection when sharp bits of metal are flying around, because eyes don't grow back and neither does your hearing.
+Teach them the classics: "measure twice, cut once," "righty tighty, lefty loosey" (life advice that extends well beyond carpentry).

+> Always wear eye and ear protection when sharp bits of metal are flying around, because eyes don't grow back and neither does your hearing.
+{: .prompt-danger }

 Get them a little toolbox and add to it as they get older.
 Start with the basics: tape measure, pencil, a couple of screwdrivers, an adjustable spanner.
 Introduce a hammer and sharper tools once they've demonstrated the judgment not to use them recreationally on their sibling.
 At minimum, you want to raise an adult who can change a tyre, fix a leaky tap, and hang a shelf without jumping on Airtasker and paying three figures for a job that takes twenty minutes.
 Anything beyond that is a bonus.